ccosse/ccosse.github.io/README.md

 can also be used.

 ### Demo Pages Text
-Welcome to Reading Edge!&nbsp; After reading this paragraph click on "Step 2" button at the bottom and reconstruct the paragraph.&nbsp; When finished, click the "Step 3" button to collect your points,&nbsp; and then click the same button again to repeat the process and earn more points.
+Welcome to Reading Edge!
+After reading this paragraph click on "Step 2" button at the bottom and reconstruct the paragraph.
+When finished, click the "Step 3" button to collect your points, and then click the same button again to repeat the process and earn more points.

+It connects to Wikipedia for unlimited, trustworthy content.
+You can show your students whatever pictures you want and make them read whatever you write.
+For example, here is a picture of a schooner.